kihyun1998/flutter_basic_folderview/CODE.md

     this.iconSpacing = 8.0,
     this.nodeBorderRadius = const BorderRadius.all(Radius.circular(4.0)),
     this.nodeHoverColor,
+    this.nodeSelectedColor,
+    this.nodeDisabledColor,
+    this.nodeMinHeight = 32.0,

     // 아이콘 색상 기본값
     this.folderColor = const Color(0xFFFFB300),
+    this.folderExpandedColor = const Color(0xFFFFA000),
     this.nodeColor = const Color(0xFF1976D2),
+    this.nodeExpandedColor = const Color(0xFF1565C0),
     this.accountColor = const Color(0xFF388E3C),
     this.arrowColor = const Color(0xFF757575),
+    this.disabledIconColor = const Color(0xFFBDBDBD),

     // 레이아웃 기본값
     this.indentSize = 24.0,